 6. Escape plan

-In case of a worst-case-situations, it pays to know all the ways to escape your car.
+In case of a worst-case-scenario, it pays to know of ways to escape your car.
 For instance, many cars have an inner boot release mechanism that you can access through the folding rear seats, in the event the car's doors get jammed.
-In case you need to break open a window, using a car hammer or if nothing else the metal sliders of the headrest or your feet.
-It also helps to have other handy bits like a seatbelt cutter and a torch.
-A certified fire extinguisher is also a handy tool for fires and also to break glass in emergencies.
-If nothing else, use your feet to try and break open the far side window.
+Another option is to break open a window, using a car hammer or if nothing else the metal sliders of the headrest or your feet.
+It also helps to have other handy bits like a seatbelt cutter, a torch and a certified fire extinguisher.

 Don't get bogged down in flooded streets; keep on moving.